 The only totally functional, lab-tested, and affordable isolators.

-EVPs are vibration isolation feet for high fidelity playback and recording equipment, as well as guitar, bass and keyboard cabinets, microphone stands, etc. EVPs allow equipment to perform optimally, while preventing noise from being transmitted to adjoining spaces.
+EVPs are vibration isolation feet for high fidelity playback and recording equipment, as well as guitar, bass and keyboard cabinets, microphone stands, etc. EVPs allow equipment to perform optimally, quiet the room, and prevent vibrations from being transmitted to adjoining spaces.
 Vibrations and resonances are no longer heard, leaving only the pure original signals.

 - Reduces Sound Transmission to adjacent spaces (other occupants don’t complain) because vibrations are not transferred to the building structure.

 EVPs have been lab tested and found to conservatively eliminate vibrations to and from equipment from 5-14 Hz. and up by >80%.
-This is audible from both a sound quality and a noise control point of view.
+This is done by converting the mechanical energy into thermal energy.
+The result is audible from both a sound quality and a noise control point of view.

 Standard EVPs are 2″ or 4″ squares by about 1″ tall (approx. 51 or 102 square x 30mm tall).
 Standard EVPs are black with felt or rubber top and bottom.
 Standard EVPs typically ship within one day of ordering.

 EVPs decouple and “float” resting equipment, while absorbing vibration energy.
 A proper decoupler must be able to handle the load without compressing too little, or too much, in order to function.
 EVPs are available in two densities and two sizes to handle equipment from 6 – 304 lbs.
 (7.25 – 137.89kg.).
 They are about 1″ (25.4mm) tall and either 2″ (50.8mm) or 4″ (101.6mm) square, with rubber or felt finish.
 Custom EVPs can be specially made.